Majuli

 Majuli (also spelled Majoli) is the largest river island in Assam, a state in Northeast India.
 It is bordered by the Brahmaputra River to the south and east, the Subansiri River to the west, and an anabranch of the Brahmaputra to the north.

 The island is inhabited by members of the Mising, Deori, and Sonowal Kachari tribes, and serves as a hub of Assamese neo-Vaishnavite culture.
 It is accessible by ferry or boat from Jorhat, which is located approximately 250 kilometers northeast of Guwahati.

 Majuli became the first island in India to be designated as a district in 2016.
 Majuli has been listed on the UNESCO Tentative List since March 2004, classified under the Cultural category as part of its World Heritage nomination process.

 Largest river island

 Majuli is recognized by Guinness World Records as the world's largest inland river island, with it being bordered by the Subansiri River to its north and the Brahmaputra River to its south.
-However, the Encyclopædia Britannica cites Bananal Island in Brazil as the largest in the world.
+However, the Encyclopædia Britannica cites Bananal Island in Brazil as the largest river island in the world.

 History

+Formation of the island

 Majuli is a long and slender river island located in the Brahmaputra River in Assam, India.
 It developed as a result of geomorphological changes caused by floods and shifting river courses.
 The island lies between two channels: the Brahmaputra to the north and the Burhi Dihing to the south.
+The Brahmaputra and one of its major tributaries, the Dihing, once flowed parallel and close to each other.

 Between 1661 and 1696, a series of earthquakes set the stage for a massive flood in 1750, reshaping the region.
+The extreme flood of 1750 appears to have diverted part of the Brahmaputra's flow through the Dihing channel, about 190 km upstream of its former confluence.
+Its southern branch became known as the Burhi Xuti, while the northern branch turned into the Luit Xuti.
+Over time, the Luit Xuti diminished and became the Kerkota Xuti, while the Burhi Xuti expanded into the present-day main channel of the Brahmaputra.

-This flood caused the Brahmaputra to change its course, which resulted in the formation of Majuli Island.
+Map showing the present course of the Dihing River and an approximate reconstruction of its former course, before the formation of Majuli island.